tokenable/tokenable-ruby/README.md

 ![Test](https://github.com/tokenable/tokenable-ruby/workflows/Test/badge.svg)

-Tokenable is a gem for Rails to enable the ability for API applications to provide Authentication.
+Tokenable is a Rails gem that allows API-only applications a way to authenticate users.
+This can be helpful when building Single Page Applications, or Mobile Applications.

-This allows you to provide authentication to mobile apps, or SPAs with ease.
+Simply send a login request to the authentication endpoint, and Tokenable will return a token.
+This token can then be used to access your API, and any authenticated endpoints.

 ## Installation